godarklight/DarkMultiPlayer/README.md

 ####gamemode
 - Mode 0: SANDBOX - The default sandbox game mode.
+- Mode 1: SCIENCE - Everyone has their own science points.
+Shared science is currently not implemented.
-- Mode 1: CAREER - Everyone has their own career mode points.
+- Mode 2: CAREER - Everyone has their own career mode points and funds.
 Shared science is currently not implemented.

 ####whitelisted
 Enable whitelisting on the server.
 The commands are /whitelist [add|del] playername or /whitelist show